 I didn’t grow up in a household where we ate beef stroganoff, at least not that I can remember.
 But for people who did, it seems like most of them have memories of stroganoff versions made with cream of mushroom soup.
 I make this ground beef stroganoff recipe without cream of mushroom soup mostly because it’s hardly any extra work to make it from scratch when all it takes is chopping a handful of mushrooms and whisking together beef broth, milk and flour.

-The only changes I have made over the years were to add a little Worcestershire sauce, increase the garlic, and to double the amount of mushrooms.
-It might seem like a lot of mushrooms, but since they cook down so much, it really seems necessary to me if you want mushrooms in each bite of stroganoff, like I do.
+It might seem like a lot of mushrooms in the recipe, but since they cook down so much, it really seems necessary to me if you want mushrooms in each bite of stroganoff, like I do.
 The mushrooms are my favorite part!
 Plus, they help the meal stretch a little farther without as much meat and mushrooms contribute as much savory flavor to the dish as the beef broth, in my opinion.

 I almost always serve this with a big bowl of steamed broccoli on the side.